What is Co-Citation?

 Outreach to websites

-Reach out to websites that frequently cite authoritative sources in your field and offer them your own content as a potential resource.
+Reach out to websites that frequently cite authoritative sources in your field and offer them your own content.

-This can help you earn links from these websites, which can further improve your own website's authority and search engine rankings.
+This can help you earn links from these websites, which can further improve your own rankings.

 Monitor co-citation patterns